airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

 **Act as a Researcher focused on identifying artist connections.**

-**Research Task:** Determine if the platform **Bandcamp** features are significantly used by, or partners with established, famous, or commercially successful artists/bands whose presence likely drives user adoption.
+**Research Task:** Determine if the platform **https://subvert.fm/** features are significantly used by, or partners with established, famous, or commercially successful artists/bands whose presence likely drives user adoption.

 **Required Output:**

-1. **List Specific Examples:** Identify and list the names of any established, famous, or commercially successful artists/bands found to be using or partnering with **Bandcamp**.
+1. **List Specific Examples:** Identify and list the names of any established, famous, or commercially successful artists/bands found to be using or partnering with **https://subvert.fm/**.
 2. **Describe Usage/Partnership:** Briefly explain *how* these artists reportedly use the platform (e.g., selling music/merch, offering exclusive content, promotion, direct-to-fan features) or the nature of any formal partnership mentioned.
 3. **Explain Significance for Adoption:** For each artist listed, briefly explain why their presence is notable and could potentially drive fan adoption of the platform (e.g., indication of large existing fanbase, specific genre leadership, critical acclaim, mainstream recognition).
 4. **Provide Sources:** Include the source URL(s) confirming each artist connection, their usage/partnership, and supporting the assessment of their significance.
 Prioritize official company communications (website, press releases, case studies, blog posts) and reputable music/tech news articles.
-5. **State if Not Found:** If, after searching primary sources, no concrete examples of established/famous artists prominently using or partnering with **Bandcamp** (who would likely drive adoption) are found, explicitly state: "No specific examples of established/famous artists likely to drive adoption were found prominently using or partnering with **Bandcamp** in official sources or major news outlets."
+5. **State if Not Found:** If, after searching primary sources, no concrete examples of established/famous artists prominently using or partnering with **https://subvert.fm/** (who would likely drive adoption) are found, explicitly state: "No specific examples of established/famous artists likely to drive adoption were found prominently using or partnering with **https://subvert.fm/** in official sources or major news outlets."

 **Focus:** Concentrate solely on finding evidence of well-known artists associated with the platform whose stature suggests they could be a significant factor in attracting users.
 Do not research other business fundamentals unless directly related to an artist partnership or their significance.